How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 9. Use Sleeping Bag Liners

-This very small, lightweight addition to your camping kit can provide between 5° to 15°F of extra warmth to your sleeping bag and is also far easier to launder.
-Purchasing a sleeping bag liner could also save you from having to purchase two sleeping bags (one sleeping bag for warmer weather and one for colder weather).
+Sleeping bag liners are a tiny, lightweight addition to your camping kit that can provide an extra 5° to 15°F of warmth to your sleeping bag and as well as being far easier to launder.
+Owning a sleeping bag liner could also save you from having to purchase two sleeping bags (one sleeping bag for warmer weather and one for colder weather).

 10. Bring a Pee Bottle

-Bringing along a wide-mouthed bottle for peeing purposes lets you answer nature’s calls in the warmth of your tent instead of venturing out into the cold in the middle of the night.
-Strong, secure lids are highly recommended – we know we said “drink warm fluids” before bed, but…
+Bringing a wide-mouthed bottle for peeing allows you to answer nature’s calls in the warmth of your tent instead of venturing out into the cold in the middle of the night.
+Strong, secure lids are highly recommended and make sure you can distinguish it from any drinking bottles.
+We know we said “drink warm fluids” before bed, but…

-Instead of leaving your spare clothes inside your backpack at night, put them to work by laying them under your sleeping bag and sleeping pad to provide an added buffer against the cold ground.
+Repurpose spare, unused clothes idly sitting in your backpack at night by laying them underneath your sleeping bag and pad.
+This provides an added buffer and increases insulation between you and the cold ground.

 Pile of folded up warm looking clothes